 House of the Deer

 Apparently only wealthy people lived at Herculaneum.
 Almost all the houses in the archaeological area are of some size and show signs of decorations.
 The House of the Deer, thus named after statues of deer attacked by hounds (a popular subject even at Versailles), had a large closed garden on a terrace overlooking the sea.
-Some houses were enlarged after an earthquake which occurred in 62 AD by the richest citizens who were able to buy those of their neighbours who did not have enough resources to repair or rebuild them.
+An earthquake occurred in 62 AD and some houses were enlarged by the richest citizens who were able to buy those of their neighbours who did not have enough resources to repair or rebuild them.

 House of the Inn: peristyle with a lemon tree orchard